ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 ## Finding Cut Vertex

-- **Cut Vertex** in an undirected graph means the vertexes dividing the graph into two components when they are removed.
+- **Cut Vertex** in an undirected graph means the vertices dividing the graph into two components when they are removed.
 - Simple Solution: check the number of components whenever each vertex is removed.
 - Advanced Solution: using DFS spanning tree.
 	- Assume that the vertex, _u_, has several offspring.
 Then, if all of them have back edges to _u_, _u_ is not a cut vertex.